 That’s the litmus test for my attitudes, when I “forbear,” or “put up with,” or “am considerate,” in a very godless world.

 Finally, he says, “Treat everyone like a VIP.”
 Very important person.
-He says, “Show yourself humble to all men,” would you circle the word “all.”
+He says, “Show yourself humble to all men,” would you circle the word “all”?
 I mean, do you realize how crazy this was in the Roman Empire?
-To a slave, “Treat everyone, all people, that Roman guard, your master who has beat you… treat all men with humility.”
+To a slave, “Treat everyone, all people, that Roman guard, your master who has beat you, okay, treat all men with humility.”

-And the reason I put “VIP,” a very important person, is I remembered a story, it was a number of years ago, we were flying into Jakarta to do some ministry and if you’ve ever traveled internationally and go to a really big city… Here we are and getting through immigration, there had to be four hundred and some people, and I thought, “It’s going to take as long to get through this line as it did to fly here.”
+And the reason I put a “VIP,” like a very important person, is I remembered a story, it was a number of years ago, we were flying into Jakarta to do some ministry and if you’ve ever traveled internationally and go to a really big city, here we are and getting through immigration, there had to be four hundred and some people, and I thought, “It’s going to take as long to get through this line as it did to fly here.”

-And there was this line that said, “VIP,” and no one is going in it, except a couple apparently important people.
-And I’m in the back with our team and thinking, “We’re going to be here forever and ever and ever,” and I saw this guy and he had a sign with two things that rarely go together, “VIP,” and the name, “Ingram.”
-He was holding it up.
+And there was this line that had a, it said, “VIP,” and no one is going in it, except a couple apparently important people.
+And I’m in the back with our team like this and thinking, “We’re going to be here forever and ever and ever,” and I saw this guy walking and he had a sign with two things that rarely go together, “VIP,” and the name, “Ingram”, holding it up.